 Basic Classes (Level 1)

-If you are new to yoga, or prefer a calmer and gentler practice, you don't need to go all in with a $100 yoga mat.
-You'll want something with good traction, comfort, and stability, but if you aren't even sure if this practice is for you then it makes sense to purchase a less expensive mat to begin with.
-Our Best Buy winner, the Prana E.C.O., costs only $48, and is still a high performing mat.
-The E.C.O., as well as the similar Hugger Mugger Earth Elements, have decent traction and are lightweight and easy to tote around.
+If you are new to yoga or prefer a calmer and gentler practice, you don't need to go all in with a $100 yoga mat.
+You'll want something with good traction, comfort, and stability, but if you aren't even sure if this practice is for you, then it makes sense to purchase a less expensive mat to begin with.
+Our Best Buy winner, the Clever Yoga Better Grip, costs only $25, and is still a high performing mat.
+The Clever Yoga, Prana E.C.O., and Hugger Mugger Earth Elements have decent traction and are lightweight and easy to tote around.
 They aren't very stable, but if you are just beginning your practice you're probably not ready to start jumping all over the place anyway.
 Look first for a model that is comfortable and cushions your joints and bones, which may not be used to this type of exertion.

 Restorative or Yin Classes